AI-Driven Robotics for Optics: Automated Optical Measurements

 \section{Automated Optical Measurements}

-Following the successful autonomous assembly and fine alignment of optical setups, we proceed to executing automated optical measurements with our platform.
+Following the successful autonomous assembly and fine alignment of optical setups, we proceed to execute automated optical measurements with our platform.
 While the assembly process involves static placement of components, many optical experiments require dynamic operations such as translating, rotating, or adjusting optical elements in real time.
 These dynamic measurement tasks demand the same level of precision, robustness, and autonomy as the assembly process, but introduce additional challenges related to motion control.
-Moreover, measurements are also integral to the assembly phase itself—for instance, verifying laser alignment, and characterizing beam quality during setup construction.
-Thus, the integration of real-time optical diagnostic and measurement capabilities is critical to achieving fully autonomous experimentation.
+Moreover, measurements are also integral to the assembly phase itself—for instance, verifying laser alignment and characterizing beam quality during setup construction.
+Thus, the integration of real-time optical diagnostics and measurement capabilities is critical to achieving fully autonomous experimentation.

 Leveraging the robotic platform’s ability to manipulate optical elements with high spatial and angular accuracy, we demonstrate automated execution of optical measurements.
-In this section, we show this functionality across four examples of distinct measurement tasks: (1) beam direction and waist tracking, (2) beam quality characterization through beam matrix measurement, (3) polarization mapping via spatially resolved Stokes parameter extraction, and (4) angle- and wavelength-resolved spectroscopy of multilayer photonic crystals.
+In this section, we show this functionality across five examples of distinct tasks: (1) beam direction and waist tracking, (2) beam quality characterization through beam matrix measurement, (3) polarization mapping via spatially resolved Stokes parameter extraction, (4) angle- and wavelength-resolved spectroscopy of multilayer photonic crystals, and (5) real-space optimization of a beam expansion setup.

 To determine the propagation direction of a collimated laser beam, the robotic arm picks up a camera module and positions it such that the beam is centered within the field of view.
 The robotic arm then translates the camera while keeping the beam centered in the camera's field of view.
 By recording the beam centroid through this motion, the beam's angle relative to the laboratory axes is calculated using a linear regression fit (see Supplementary Video 5).
-Similarly, the beam waist can be directly measured from the camera images.
-In a typical configuration, beam angles along the x, y, and z axes are measured to be 88.16$^\circ \pm$ 0.05$^\circ$, 89.16$^\circ \pm$ 0.05$^\circ$, and 2.03$^\circ \pm$ 0.04$^\circ$, respectively, averaged over 230 measurements (Figure~\ref{fig:figure4}a).
+Similarly, the beam waist can be directly measured from the camera images (Figure~\ref{fig:figure4}a).